 Camera or drone video can help identify center pivot sprinkler repairs

-Before you put the pivot away for the season, use a camera or drone video of pivot water patterns and pipe leaks to greatly help winter irrigation repairs.
+Before we enter July and August when the bulk of irrigation water is applied, use a camera or drone video of pivot water patterns and pipe leaks to greatly help you prioritize needed repairs or sprinkler replacement.

-Imagine being a repairman sent to weld a patch on a leaky center pivot span in the middle of the winter.
-Think of how helpful the photo or a video of the water application and the leaks would be in helping you determine the location of the needed repair.
-Even the off-season task of changing out faulty sprinklers can be greatly reduced if you have video of the sprinkler application patterns from last summer to guide you to the location.
+Imagine being a repairman sent to weld a patch on a leaky center pivot span.
+Think how helpful the photo or a video of the water application and the leaks would be in helping you determine the location of the needed repair.
+Even the challenges of changing out faulty sprinklers can be greatly reduced if you have video of the sprinkler application patterns from the documentation of problem by video or photo to guide you.

 Many crop consultants have drone services available to video fields and equipment.
 Drones are becoming more common among irrigation and crop supply businesses.
 Once irrigators have seen drone video of an irrigation system applying water, drone services will likely be more in demand.
 The drone flies a path 40-50 feet above and parallel to the pivot from the center point to the end gun.
 A two- to three-minute video documents each sprinkler’s water pattern problems and visible leaks for later repair.

-Preparing for an Aug.
-16, 2019, field day near Sturgis, Michigan, staff from Michigan State University Extension and Purdue Extension performed a system uniformity can test on a 1,300-foot pivot.
+Preparing for a field day near Sturgis, Michigan in 2019, staff from Michigan State University Extension and Purdue Extension performed a system uniformity can test on a 1,300-foot pivot.
 At the same time, a drone captured video images of the application.
 The concept is that taking a quick video of the pivot while applying water would allow a producer to identify needed repairs.

 Our example video showed a 1,300-foot pivot with one plugged sprinkler at the beginning that could be seen visually from the ground and corrected before the can test and the next drone flight.
 Three sprinklers were identified by the drone video that spun much faster than the others did, resulting in a smaller whipping application rather than the larger throwing pattern the sprinkler is designed to produce.
 Our drone flight was videoed by John Scott, Purdue Extension digital agriculture coordinator, and Eric Anderson, MSU Extension field crop educator.
 You can view the video below.